wix-incubator/remx/website/docs/connect.md

 ### `remx.connect(mapStateToProps)(MyComponent)`
 Connects a react component to the state.
-This function can optionally take a mapStateToProps function, for mapping the state into props. in `someComponent.js`:
+This function can optionally take a mapStateToProps function for mapping the state into props. in `someComponent.js`:

 ```javascript